-Driving an electric car is no longer a futuristic dream – from 2030 the sale of all new petrol and diesel cars will be banned in the UK as the government aims to improve air quality and meet climate change targets.
+Driving an electric car is no longer a futuristic dream – from 2030 the sale of new petrol and diesel cars will be banned in the UK.

-One way around this is to buy second-hand, so we've come up with a list of pure electric vehicles you can buy now for less than £10,000.
+One way around the cost is to buy second-hand, so we've come up with a list of pure electric vehicles you can buy now for less than £10,000.

 With lower running costs, less to go wrong and zero emissions, could you be ready to switch to budget electric motoring?